-- Amelia Earhart Earthwork at Warnock Lake, Atchison
+· Amelia Earhart Earthwork

-- Independence Park, Atchison
+- , . . .

 - · Leavenworth Landing Park, Leavenworth

-- Four State Lookout, White Cloud
+- · Four State Lookout, White Cloud

+- Lewis & Clark Kiosks, Atchison, Kansas City, Leavenworth & White Cloud

 - · Santa Fe Depot, Atchison

 - · C.W.
-Parker Carousel Museum, Leavenworth
+Parker Carousel Museum.
+Leavenworth

-- Carroll Mansion, Leavenworth
+- · Carroll Mansion, Leavenworth

-- Tall Oaks Indian Monument, Troy
+- · Tall Oaks Indian Monument, Troy

-- · Lincoln Monument, Troy

 - · White Cloud Flea Market, White Cloud (Spring and Fall)

 - Amelia Earhart Festival, Atchison (July)

-- Buffalo Bill Days, Leavenworth (September)
+- · First City Festival, Leavenworth (September)

 - Pioneer Days, Troy (September)

-- Oktoberfest, Atchison (October)
+- · Oktoberfest, Atchison (October)

-he receding glaciers also left behind some of the most beautiful and fertile land in the state, which attracted farmers and settlers from all over.
+The receding glaciers also left behind some of the most beautiful and fertile land in the state, which attracted farmers and settlers from all over.
 Perhaps the most famous people to pass through were the explorers Lewis and Clark.
 On July 4, 1804, their expedition made camp and celebrated Independence Day in the area now known as Atchison.

 Several other people who helped shape American history have been a part of this region.
 Abraham Lincoln practiced his renowned Cooper Union speech in 1859 in Atchison, Doniphan and Leavenworth Counties, and Amelia Earhart's childhood home is also found on this byway.
 But it's not just the people who are fascinating.
-You'll be enchanted by the towering river bluffs, sharpedged ridge crests and clear running streams.
+You'll be enchanted by the towering river bluffs, sharp-edged ridge crests and clear running streams.

-Pitcher SageSalvia azurea July-October
+Pitcher Sage Salvia azurea July-October

-RosinweedSilphium integrifolium July-September
+Rosinweed Silphium integrifolium July-September